zabbix/ansible-collection/roles/zabbix_agent/README.md

 ------------
 This role uses official Zabbix packages and repository for component installation.
 Target machines require direct or HTTP proxy internet access to Zabbix repository [**repo.zabbix.com**](https://repo.zabbix.com).

 Role contains firewalld application rule to allow agent listen port.
 Firewalld is required on the target machines for this rule to work.
 Automatic mode `apply_firewalld_rule = auto` checks if firewalld is installed.
 Firewalld is recommended method as it can work with iptables and nftables both.
+Firewalld can be installed on RHEL and Debian based distributions.

+Multiple tasks require `superuser` privileges (sudo).

 Ansible core >= 2.12